Where can I advertise an opportunity within my organisation?

 - Mentoring schemes

-- Joined Up for Jobs noticeboard, weekly bulletin and social media channels - accessed by joined up for jobs members, employability providers, jobseekers and statutory partners who work with jobseekers
+- Joined Up for Jobs (JUfJ) - noticeboard, weekly bulletin and social media channels, accessed by JUfJ members, employability providers, job-seekers and statutory partners who work with job-seekers

-- Department for Work and Pensions Alerts - accessed by jobseekers who have requested alerts to notify them of particular vacancies or sector opportunities
+- DWP Alters - accessed by jobseekers who have requested alerts to notify them of particular vacancies or sector opportunities

 - Universities in Edinburgh careers service advertising portals - accessed by undergraduate / postgraduate and recent graduates looking for degree related opportunities